JoelLindberg/time-logger/README.md

 ### Lesson learned

 This little exercise taught me that the data management quickly escalated in an unorganized way.
 It quickly became hard to keep the data structured in terms of *'view'* and database.
-It was not my intention to focus on this part but at the same time I understand this is probably a challenge every time building an app and that an ORM or at the very least some implementation of structured data models could be beneficial.
-While it would be interesting to make some implementation of my own the next time I would instead like to see what tools exist to mitigate this somewhat.
+It was not my intention to focus on this part but at the same time I understand this is probably a challenge every time building an app and that an ORM or at the very least some existing implementation of structured data models could be beneficial.

+Next app I would like to try using one of the modern front-end frameworks (react maybe) to see if data handling becomes more structured and flexible in terms of logic compared to when using the older server-side template setup.
+I would also like to learn if it actually saves time just using an older styled template setup (for smaller apps) like this compared to using a modern front-end (assuming it's quicker when you have learned that approach).

 ### forms